najibu/design_patterns_php/README.md

 <br />

 6. The Specification Pattern in PHP<br />
+Takes any kind of business rule and promotes it to a first class citizen e.g. Gold subscribers.
 Though certainly not for everything, you may find situations where the specification pattern can prove to be exactly what you need.
 Review the core concept, while using TDD and PHPUnit to drive our code.
 <br />